Quickguides

 Consequences of unlawful State aid

-The Commission or a national court (the latter following an action brought by a third party) may recover unlawfully granted aid from the recipient.
+The European Commission or a national court (the latter following an action brought by a third party) may order the State to recover unlawfully granted aid from the recipient.
 Interest will be charged on the aid.
 Any promise by the State to cover the repayment or interest will not only be unlawful and invalid but will also in itself constitute aid.

 • Identify the basic context for the aid assessment: